uga-libraries/ASpace_Batch_Export-Cleanup-Upload/README.md

 Path (where the EAD files are stored).
 ### EAD Screen
 On the top right contains 4 radio buttons where users can select what export option they would like to use.
 The default is set to EAD.
-Addtionally, a user must select which repository they would like to export from.
+Additionally, a user must select which repository they would like to export from.
 The default is Search Across Repositories, but you can save a different repository clicking on the "Save Repository as Default" button.

 There are 3 sections of options:
-1. Export - When a user inputs a resource identifier in the multiline text import (Large Box #1) listing them in either newlines or seperated by commas, this button will search the ArchivesSpace database for resource identifiers that match the inputs.
+1. Export - When a user inputs a resource identifier in the multiline text import (Large Box #1) listing them in either newlines or separated by commas, this button will search the ArchivesSpace database for resource identifiers that match the inputs.
 It will then take those it found and run them through a cleanup script, if set by EAD Export Options, and save them to a local folder called clean_eads by default.